CSC climate change activities in 2021

 On 28 May 2021, the CSC ran a climate change workshop for Commonwealth and Chevening Scholars, hosted by AccessEd.
 Read more about it on the CSC’s Events page.

-In Autumn 2021 (27 Sep – 8 Oct), the Chevening, CSC and Marshall scholarship programmes will bring their global alumni together to develop innovative solutions to some of the most pressing global challenges our planet faces in a climate-focussed policy hackathon.
+In Autumn 2021, running over several weeks, the Chevening, CSC and Marshall scholarship schemes brought their global alumni together in teams to develop innovative solutions to some of the most pressing global challenges our planet faces in a climate-focussed policy hackathon competition.

-This is an exciting opportunity for you to get involved in an activity which will bring together scholarship alumni and Scholars at a national and transnational level to discuss and identify the most prevalent climate change issues in your home country or region and globally.
+This was an exciting opportunity for scholarship alumni to work together at a national and transnational level to discuss, identify, and present the most prevalent climate change issues in their region, home country, and globally.

-You will be able to network and learn from world-leading experts from across the UK government’s scholarship schemes and develop your own thinking and expertise.
+The participating teams benefited from networking and learning from world-leading experts from across the UK government’s scholarship schemes and developed their own thinking and expertise.